-The undergraduate student (Jake Sheynin) will be involved in all stages of the project, from literature review and design, to the recruitment and testing of subjects, to data analysis and dissemination of the work (through presentation at conferences and writing the manuscript).
+The undergraduate student (Jake Sheynin) will be involved in all stages of the project, including literature review and experimental design, recruitment and testing of subjects, and data analysis and dissemination of the work (through presentation at conferences and writing the manuscript).
 Jake will have the opportunity to present the results of this research at a lab meeting, at the Berkeley Interdisciplinary Research Conference (where he presented another project he was involved in earlier this year), at the California Cognitive Science Conference, and very possibly at a meeting of the Society for Neuroscience, Society for Music Perception and Cognition, and/or the Acoustical Society of America meeting, if the work is accepted there.

-Throughout the project, Jake will have access to any background articles relating to the project through UC Berkeley’s subscriptions to various scientific journals as well as online programming tutorials and feedback from myself and other lab members in MATLAB programming, which we will likely use to present sounds and collect, organize, and analyze data.
+Throughout the project, Jake will have access to any background articles relating to the project through UC Berkeley’s subscriptions to various scientific journals as well as online programming tutorials and feedback from myself and other lab members in MATLAB programming, which he will use to present sounds and collect, organize, and analyze data.

 Research Mentoring Statement(Please limit your response to 500-1000 words, 1-2 pages, single spaced, 12-point font.)